Skip to main content

 No, you do not need to exercise intensely to lose weight.
 In fact, over-training while stressed can raise cortisol enough to drive weight gain.
 We use a "strategic movement" plan: walking 7,000 to 10,000 steps a day plus 2 to 3 strength training sessions a week.
 Strength training is more important than cardio for long-term metabolic health because it builds the muscle that burns calories at rest.

-GLP-1 medications (semaglutide, tirzepatide) work for most people with insulin resistance or obesity, often producing 15 to 20 percent body weight loss when paired with the right protein, strength, and sleep plan.
-They are most useful when labs show clear metabolic dysfunction.
-They are not a first-line shortcut, but they are a real, evidence-backed tool when the situation calls for it.
+GLP-1 medications (semaglutide, tirzepatide) work for most people with insulin resistance or obesity, often producing 15 to 20% body weight loss when paired with the right protein, strength, and sleep plan.
+They are most useful when labs show clear metabolic dysfunction, an evidence-backed tool for when the situation calls for it rather than a first-line shortcut.
+We pair them with strength training, protein targets, and a clear off-ramp plan to protect muscle, which is the part a subscription program tends to skip.

 A metabolic reset takes about 12 weeks for the labs to start shifting (lower fasting insulin, higher HDL, better A1C) and 6 to 12 months for visible body composition changes.
 The first 2 weeks usually deliver clear improvements in energy, sleep, and cravings, which keeps you motivated through the slower body composition changes.